Shopify/liquid/_tags/raw.md

 description: An overview of raw tags in the Liquid template language.
 ---

 Temporarily disables tag processing.
-This is useful for generating certain content (eg, Mustache, Handlebars) that uses conflicting syntax.
+This is useful for generating certain content (e.g. Mustache, Handlebars) that uses conflicting syntax.

 <p class="code-label">Input</p>
 <pre class="highlight">